 A loan-to-value ratio (LVR) is a measure of how much a bank lends against residential property, compared to the value of that property.
-Borrowers with LVRs of more than 80 percent (less than 20 percent deposit) are often stretching their financial resources.
-They are more vulnerable to an economic or financial shock, such as a recession or an increase in interest rates.
+For example, borrowers with LVRs of more than 80 percent have borrowed more than 80 percent of the value of the property (less than 20 percent deposit).

-LVR restrictions or ‘LVR speed limits’ restrict the amount of high-LVR lending a bank can do.
+Loans with LVRs of more than 80 percent are considered to be ‘high-LVR’ loans.
+LVR restrictions or ‘LVR speed limits’ restrict the amount of high-LVR lending a bank can do (see “how are LVR restrictions imposed?” below).
 These restrictions reduce the risk of a sharp housing downturn and the loss of equity that would result, particularly for highly-indebted home owners.

-LVR restrictions are one of four macro-prudential tools the Reserve Bank can use to help reduce the system-wide risks that can develop during boom-bust financial cycles.
-These risks can be driven by rapid credit growth, rising household debt, or excessive liquidity.
+LVR restrictions are one of four macro-prudential tools the Reserve Bank can use to help reduce risks that can develop in the financial system during boom-bust financial cycles.
+These risks can be due to rapid credit and asset price growth, rising household debt and leverage, or excessive liquidity.

 This short video – Booms, busts and the way between – explains macro-prudential policy and the tools the Reserve Bank has to smooth out boom-bust cycles.

-The Reserve Bank believes that the housing market is posing a growing risk to financial stability in New Zealand.
+The Reserve Bank believes that the housing market poses a risk to financial stability in New Zealand.
 Housing lending makes up about half of bank lending in New Zealand, and a home is usually the single largest asset that a family owns.
-Because of this, any instability in the housing market has the potential to undermine the stability of the wider banking system and economy.
+These factors mean that any instability in the housing market could undermine the stability of the wider banking system and economy.

 In October 2013, Reserve Bank Governor Graeme Wheeler published an opinion article: Why Loan-to-Value Ratios were introduced.